Map existing bus service

 • Change your network data source to https://www.arcgis.com/.
 When using this data source, generating service areas consumes credits.
 The cost is half a credit per bus stop.
 In addition, you can only generate service areas on 1,000 bus stops at a time, so you may need to divide your dataset into multiple pieces using definition queries or a similar method.

-• Purchase StreetMap Premium for ArcGIS.
+• Purchase ArcGIS StreetMap Premium.

-• Use your own street data to Create a network dataset with a walking time travel mode.
+• Use your own street data to create a network dataset with a walking time travel mode.

 5. In the Network Analysis menu, click Service Area.